benjaminchacko/benjaminchacko/README.md

 ### Hi there I'm Benjamin Chacko👋

-### I'm an Advertising Operations II Coordinator @ Comcast Effectv and I'm passionate about React and DevOps
+### I'm a Senior Advertising Operations III Coordinator @ Comcast Effectv and I'm passionate about React and DevOps

-- 🔭 I’m currently working on Next.js, Gatsby and Express JS projects
+- 🔭 I’m currently working on Next JS and Astro projects
-- 🌱 I’m currently learning Typescript, Sveltekit, Vue
+- 🌱 I’m currently learning Typescript, Next JS 13 (App Router), and Rust
-- 👯 I’m willing to collaborate on any Next.js project
+- 👯 I’m willing to collaborate on any Next JS project
 - 🤔 I’m looking for help with increasing my knowledge in Socket.io and Graphql
 - 💬 Ask me about React and Next.js
-- ⚡ Fun fact: Huge fan of Marvel Movies (seen every MCU movie ... up to Spider-Man: No Way Home), favorite MCU character is Rocket Raccoon 🦝
+- ⚡ Fun fact: Huge fan of Marvel Movies (seen almost every MCU movie ... up to Guardians of Galaxy 3), favorite MCU character is Rocket Raccoon 🦝
 - 📫 How to reach me: email me @
 <a href="mailto:benjaminchacko@outlook.com" target="_blank">benjaminchacko@outlook.com</a> and
 connect with me on Linkedin <a href="https://www.linkedin.com/in/benjamin-chacko-58125060">here</a>!